Geometry for Class 4

 cmo-geometry-c4-14

-Perpendicular Lines: Perpendicular lines are lines that intersect at a right angle, resulting in an L-shaped shape.
+Perpendicular Lines: Perpendicular lines are lines that intersect at a right angle.
 Intersecting horizontal and vertical lines indicates that the lines are perpendicular to each other.

 The following perpendicular lines show that m is perpendicular to l or l is perpendicular to m: